samedling/MCSAS/README.md

  1. Install PyOpenCL following the directions at http://wiki.tiker.net/PyOpenCL/Installation and then the first time your run it, it will ask you which platform and device you want to use.
 Try the GPU first; if it doesn't work, use the CPU.
 On my dual core CPU, I obtained a 25x speedup; quad core CPUs should be nearly twice as fast and GPUs should be even faster!

  2. F2Py acceleration should work automatically on OS X or Linux.
 If not, or if you want maximum performance and you have gfortran installed, run `make` to compile the Fortran code (or if you have ifort installed, edit the makefile before running `make`).
-On my dual core CPU, I obtained a 10x speedup; quad core CPUs likely not much faster.
+On my dual core CPU, I obtained a 10x speedup.

 Run `./mcsas` on the command line or open it in Canopy and click run.
 (Note: you may discover running `nice ./mcsas` results in your system being a lot more responsive.)